Enigmatis/graphql-java-annotations/README.md

         }
     }
 ```
-This class turns you string field to upper case if the directive argument "isActive" is set to true.
+This class turns your string field to upper case if the directive argument "isActive" is set to true.
 Now, you have to wire the field itself:
 ```java
 @GraphQLField